If you're a Pay As You Go customer with a smart meter you can now top-up from the comfort of your sofa.Find out more

 5 Tariff View all your tariff information including your unit rates and standing charges.

-6 Payments In prepayment mode you’ll be able to top up and access emergency credit.
+6 Account In prepayment mode you’ll be able to top up and access emergency credit.

 7 Settings Choose your preferences for screen brightness or sound.
 Change your targets and alerts.

 Pressing the Dual button brings you to the home screen where you can see what you’re using right now.
 Just think of the circular gauges like the speedometer on your car – the further round you go, the more energy you’re using.
 It’ll update every 10 seconds from your electricity meter and every 15 minutes for gas.

 You can cycle through energy usage (kWh), cost per hour (£/h) or resulting carbon emissions (CO2kg) by pushing the button with the unit displayed on it.

 If you tap the Electricity or Gas icons on the menu screen you’ll access this screen.
 It allows you to look at your usage today and compare it to your usage yesterday, so you can see whether you’re on track to use more or less.